plural-labs/stakebot/README.md

 # Stakebot

-The stakebot is a server written in Golang for automated multi-chain staking, specifically claiming and delegating on Cosmos SDK chains
+Stakebot is a server written in Golang for automated multi-chain staking, specifically claiming and delegating on Cosmos SDK chains.
+For the client implementations look at the [autostaker](https://github.com/plural-labs/autostaker).

 ## Protocol